seandhan/seandhan/README.md

 # Welcome 👋 , I'm Sean Dhanasar.

-I'm a Process Engineer transitioning into Data Analytics, leveraging data-driven process optimisation experience from the oil refining industry.
+I'm a Process Engineer transitioning into Data Analytics, leveraging data-driven process optimisation experience from the oil refining industry.<br>
-Currently pivoting into Data Analytics to fortify business decisions with comprehensive insights.
+Currently pivoting into Data Analytics to fortify business decisions with comprehensive insights.<br>
-Proficient in applying analytical tools to streamline operations and enhance performance.
+Proficient in applying analytical tools to streamline operations and enhance performance.<br>
-Passionate about bridging the gap between engineering expertise and data-driven strategies.
+Passionate about bridging the gap between engineering expertise and data-driven strategies.<br>
 Let's collaborate and uncover actionable insights together!